Karnataka Assembly Election: MEP releases manifesto

-New entrant, All India Mahila Empowerment Party (MEP) has released its manifesto for the Karnataka Assembly Elections.
+A new entrant, All India Mahila Empowerment Party (MEP) has released its manifesto for the Karnataka Assembly Elections.
 The party is contesting from all 224 constituencies.

 MEP president Nowhera Shaik said welfare of the downtrodden and oppressed groups is the main aim of the party.
 "We are especially concerned about the welfare of the voiceless women who face maximum discrimination and are economically weak.